-Buying a semi truck is a big decision.
-What exactly are the most important criteria?
 Should you buy new or used?
 How can you know if it’s really a reliable vehicle?
+What are my financing options?
+Buying a semi truck is a big decision, and there’s a lot of factors that go into making it.
 If you’re thinking about taking the leap to become an owner operator or you’re expanding your fleet, read this list before you buy your next truck.

 1. Know Your Specifications and Preferences